visualbis/VV-Docs/docs/installation-guide/welcome.md

 ## What is BI Hub

-BI Hub is a BI Reporting portal with a one-stop Solution to all your BI content supporting On-prem, Cloud, Self-Service BI and Modern Data Analytics deployment.
+BI Hub is a BI Reporting portal with the one-stop Solution to all your BI content supporting On-prem, Cloud, Self-Service BI and Modern Data Analytics deployment.
 Discover, Consume, Organize, Collaborate and optimize your BI assets using our Unified BI Platform by ensuring Report Governance.

 **Key Features**